hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 The external bus Interface (EBI) support devices with up to 28 address lines and up to 16-bin data lines in multiplexed and non multiplexed mode.

-It supports two kinds of devices:
+It supports four banks of different memory devices, including:

+* SRAM
-* SRAM/Flash
+* Flash
 * TFT RGB